Introduction to Airbrush Venturi

 I like things to be logical and systematic.
 I was convinced that airbrushing could be developed into a systematic process.
 I have a real passion for classical music; it is engineered music.
 I was convinced that if it could be done for music, then it could definitely be done for airbrushing.

-This artwork of the two most famous Rugby players in the world at present, Ritchie McCaw and Dan Carter, by Tony, was airbrushed to raise money for CanTeen in Christchurch.
+This artwork of the two most famous Rugby players in the world, Ritchie McCaw and Dan Carter, by Tony Vowles, was airbrushed to raise money for CanTeen in Christchurch.
 With the support of the Rangiora Car Show, SIT and by Dan and Ritchie, they were able to raise $4,000.

-Fast forward 25 years and I have developed several “languages” for airbrushing that have enabled me to genuinely quantify and study airbrushing, that have in turn led to the systems that people come from all over the world to learn. (more information about this is presented in later pages).
+• Fast forward 37 years and we have developed several “languages” for airbrushing (think the visual arts equivalent to written music) that have enabled us to quantify and study airbrushing.
+In turn this has led to the systems we are renown for, that people come from all over the world to learn.

 This journey of discover and research never seems to end.
 There is always new knowledge to learn and develop.
 We have students that come back every five years or so, just for a “software upgrade”.

-I set out to create a new future for airbrushing and I think that my research has been the seed that was needed to enable airbrushing to grow to what it is today in our country.
+We set out to create a new future for airbrushing and I think that our research has been the seed that was needed to enable airbrushing to grow to what it is today in our country.

 Again we will let our founder tell the story.
 “One of the most amazing experiences of my life has been the support and passion that people have for the teaching systems that I developed.
-I am honoured to have people from across Australia and New Zealand that are sharing my systems, and their passion for airbrushing with their local communities, something that I could never have done without them; I can’t be everywhere.
+I am honoured to have people from across Australia, New Zealand and the US that are sharing my systems, and their passion for airbrushing with their local communities, something that I could never have done without them; I can’t be everywhere.

 And they are doing it in the best way possible.
 When people enrol with any Airbrush Venturi school they are joining a community of airbrush teachers that are unique . . . they work by consensus.
 This is very powerful.
 Every one of these teachers is my harshest critic.
 Every new development, every new page of notes that I create, has to pass the Airbrush Venturi Teacher test.
 When I have the approval of my network of teachers, then we can take it to the local community.